skjdghsdjgsdj/noisy-gif-player/README.md

 These instructions assume you have basic experience with the Arduino IDE.

 1. Install the Arduino IDE and set it up for this specific board per [Adafruit's instructions](https://learn.adafruit.com/esp32-s3-reverse-tft-feather/arduino-ide-setup-2).
-2. Open `software/Arduino/Arduino.ino` and install the following libraries.
+2. Open `software/Arduino/Arduino.ino` and install the following libraries via Sketch → Include Library → Manage Libraries.
 Install dependencies if prompted.
    1. "Adafruit GFX Library" by Adafruit
    2. "Adafruit ST7735 and ST7789 Library" by Adafruit
    3. "AnimatedGIF" by Larry Bank